-Earl Millett joined the Weinberg Foundation as a program officer in 2018 to help manage grants in the areas of older adults, workforce development, and basic human needs and health.
+Earl Millett joined the Weinberg Foundation as a program officer in 2018, and he currently helps to manage grants in the area of health.

 Prior to joining the Weinberg Foundation, Earl served as the Chief Operating Officer of Civic Works, a Baltimore-based nonprofit that transforms the lives of Baltimore residents through community service and skills development.
 During his time at Civic Works, Earl oversaw several programs, including the Housing Upgrades to Benefit Seniors (HUBS) initiative.
 Earl also managed Civic Works’ Community Lot Team and Baltimore Conservation Leadership Corps, which teach young adults job skills while transforming vacant lots into community parks and gardens.
 In addition, he led food and farm programs, including Real Food Farm and the Baltimore Orchard Project, as well as the Baltimore Energy Challenge, which provides energy education and energy saving retrofits throughout the City.